zerotohero-dev/zerotohero-web/content/roadmap/what-the-junior-actually-needs.md

 Here's what I think doesn't change:

-**Systems thinking scales**: The ability to look at a complex system, understand how it fails, identify the root cause, and reason about trade-offs—this is as valuable as it has ever been, and AI cannot do it for you without your intellectual scaffolding.
+**Systems thinking scales**: The ability to look at a complex system, understand how it fails, identify the root cause, and reason about trade-offs: this is as valuable as it has ever been, and AI cannot do it for you without your intellectual scaffolding.

-**Communication compounds**: The ability to write clearly about technical topics, to explain a decision with its context and rationale, to make your work legible to others—this was always important and is now a primary differentiator.
+**Communication compounds**: The ability to write clearly about technical topics, to explain a decision with its context and rationale, to make your work legible to others: this was always important and is now a primary differentiator.

 **Curiosity is the engine**: Every good engineer I know is curious in a way they can't really turn off.
 Not about everything: about *this* thing, whatever this